 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- ABBB including Maths at B plus Nat 5 English at C
+SQA Higher: ABBB including Maths or Computing at B plus Nat 5 English at C

-- CCC including Maths plus GCSE English at C/4
+A level: CCC including including Maths or Computing plus GCSE English at C/4

-- H1 H2 H3 H3 including Maths plus English at Ordinary Level O2
+ILC Higher: H1 H2 H3 H3 including including Maths or Computing plus English at Ordinary Level O2

-- HND in Computer Games Development (with a design-heavy delivery model).
-HND must include an A in Graded Units.
-Must include one of the following mathematics units in the HND; Mathematics for Interactive Computing: Essential Techniques, Mathematics: Calculus and Matrices for Computing or Computer Programming: Applied Mathematics (level 7) or Mathematics for Computing 2 (level 8).
+- Must include one of the following level 7 maths units in the HND; Mathematics for Interactive Computing: Essential Techniques, Mathematics: Calculus and Matrices for Computing or Computer Programming: Applied Mathematics (level 7) and one of the following level 8 maths units; Computer Programming: Applied Mathematics (level 8) or Mathematics for Computing 2.

 Students whose first language is not English will normally be required to hold the equivalent of an Academic IELTS test score of 6.0 with no element less than 5.5.